grafana/agent/docs/sources/flow/reference/components/otelcol.exporter.loadbalancing.md

 `routing_key` | `string` | Routing strategy for load balancing. | `"traceID"` | no

 The `routing_key` attribute determines how to route signals across endpoints.
 Its value could be one of the following:
+* `"service"`:
+  * Works for logs, spans, and metrics.
-* `"service"`: spans with the same `service.name` will be exported to the same backend.
+  * Signals with the same `service.name` will be exported to the same backend.
     This is useful when using processors like the span metrics, so all spans for each service are sent to consistent Agent instances for metric collection.
 Otherwise, metrics for the same services would be sent to different Agents, making aggregations inaccurate.
+* `"traceID"`:
+  * Works for logs and spans.
-* `"traceID"`: spans belonging to the same traceID will be exported to the same backend.
+  * Signals belonging to the same traceID will be exported to the same backend.
+* `"resource"`:
+  * Works for metrics.
+  * Signals with the same metric name and the same resource attributes will be exported to the same backend.
+* `"metric"`:
+  * Works for metrics.
+  * Signals with the same metric name will be exported to the same backend.

 ## Blocks